 New Life – the title has several meanings that become clear as the story unfolds – isn’t saying anything new.
 But it is lifted by a nicely-pitched central performance from an actress who just gets better as her character is tested to the max.

-As a young boy Ben (Jonathan Patrick Moore) moves to the States from England with his family, where he meets Ava (Erin Bethea), whose family lives on his street.
+As a young boy Ben (Jonathan Patrick Moore) moves to the States from England with his family, where he meets Ava (Erin Bethea), who lives on his street.
 They become firm friends, a friendship which turns into a relationship as they get older.

 Eventually she goes to college, while he stays at home to intern at his dad’s (James Marsters) architecture practice, while working on the side in a limo business.